-- General points on Patterns and the Pattern Editor: ↑7.1, Pattern Basics. - How to record Patterns with the step sequencer of your controller: ↑7.3, Recording Patterns with the Step Sequencer. - How to create and modify events/notes in your Patterns: ↑7.4, Editing Events. - How to create and modify modulation in your Patterns: ↑7.5, Recording and Editing Modulation. - How to organize your Patterns in your Project: ↑7.7, Managing Patterns. - How to import/export MIDI to/from Patterns, and how to export audio from Patterns: ↑7.8, Importing/Exporting Audio and MIDI to/from Patterns.
+- General points on Patterns and the Pattern Editor: ↑7.1, Pattern Basics. - How to record Patterns in real time from your controller: ↑7.2, Recording Patterns in Real Time. - How to record Patterns with the step sequencer of your controller: ↑7.3, Recording Patterns with the Step Sequencer. - How to create and modify events/notes in your Patterns: ↑7.4, Editing Events. - How to create and modify modulation in your Patterns: ↑7.5, Recording and Editing Modulation. - How to create MIDI tracks in your Patterns: ↑7.6, Creating MIDI Tracks from Scratch in MASCHINE. - How to organize your Patterns in your Project: ↑7.7, Managing Patterns. - How to import/export MIDI to/from Patterns, and how to export audio from Patterns: ↑7.8, Importing/Exporting Audio and MIDI to/from Patterns.